"...bloody women!" the collection

 The "...bloody women!"
 Collection

 That women are designed to bleed regularly is, of course, common knowledge.
 Certainly, this aspect of being female has at times been linked with negative and/or emotional instability.
 In many patriarchal societies the prevailing yang attitude has been to adopt an expletive such as “bloody” in order to write women off, for various cultural/social reasons.
 Justification of such language has been founded, at least partially, in cross-cultural, historical precedents that liken menstruation to a sickness, a black/blank spot (a non-event) in women’s lives.
 It is seen as something they must simply endure and would be better off without; the ‘curse’.
 At its most dangerous, of course, this sort of attitude deems menstruation unclean and akin to danger or linked to witchcraft.
 Such reasoning has been used to persecute and demean women.
 Women themselves often have only a hazy knowledge of what is really going on inside their bodies in this regard and/or of what is “normal.”
-Bleeding predictably regularly isn't in fact a given but a myriad of physiological changes that take place during the four phases of the cycle.
+Bleeding predictably regularly isn't in fact a given and a myriad of physiological changes take place during the four phases of the cycle.

 I have incorporated words both onto the surfaces of these pieces and as text accompanying each piece, because facts are interesting to me and I believe important in this context.
 After all, it's with words that these works began, words that were ugly but from which I hope I have made something beautiful." - Stephanie Smart